-This PDF has been created from the WebSphere Event Broker Version 6.0 (Fix Pack 2 update, July 2006) information center topics.
+This PDF has been created from the WebSphere Event Broker Version 6.0.0.3 (with Message Brokers Toolkit Version 6.0.2.0 update, December 2006) information center topics.
 Always refer to the WebSphere Event Broker online information center to access the most current information.
 The information center is periodically updated on the document update site and this PDF and others that you can download from that Web site might not contain the most current information.

 The topic content included in the PDF does not include the "Related Links" sections provided in the online topics.
 Links within the topic content itself are included, but are active only if they link to another topic in the same PDF collection.
-Links to topics outside this topic collection are also shown, but these attempt to link to a PDF that is called after the topic identifier (for example, ac12340\.pdf) and therefore fail.
+Links to topics outside this topic collection are also shown, but these attempt to link to a PDF that is called after the topic identifier (for example, ac12340.pdf) and therefore fail.
 Use the online information to navigate freely between topics.